prcutler/silversaucer/readme.md

 * Learn how to use the CircuitPython MatrixPortal.
 (This is more complex than it sounds!)
 * Potentially look at deploying this to Azure instead of hosting on Digital Ocean.
 But that's a way out.

+Want to know more?
 You can view my [blog posts about Silver Saucer and my progress here](https://paulcutler.org/tags/silver-saucer/).